 Yellow iris is an herbaceous perennial that can grow between 3-4 feet.
 The broad, lance shaped leaves are stiff and erect.
 The yellow, showy flowers bloom from April to June.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Yellow iris submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Yellow iris is found along the edges of lakes, ponds, rivers, and streams.
 It grows well in freshwater wetlands and can tolerate high acidity.